morganhaywood/jekyll-now/_posts/2018-04-09-week-eight.md

 title: Week Eight in Review
 ---

-THis was another short week, but I feel like I got a lot out of it despite that.
-While I didn't necessarily get much tangilbly _done_ this week, I feel like I learnt a lot from talking to people, having my code reviewed, etc. :yum:
+This was another short week, but I feel like I got a lot out of it despite that.
+While I didn't necessarily get much tangibly _done_ this week, I feel like I learnt a lot from talking to people, having my code reviewed, etc. :yum:

 ## Goals

 #### Finish the Game of Life kata, with good design.

 I finished implementing the basic version of this (without any extension requirements).
-I think I did ok on the design front; not perfect, but an improvement on my inital payslip exercise design, which is all you can really hope for :sweat_smile: See below for more details.
+I think I did ok on the design front; not perfect, but an improvement on my initial payslip exercise design, which is all you can really hope for :sweat_smile: See below for more details.

 #### Get something useful done despite the short week.

-I didn't get as much done as I would have liked, but given that I had large chuncks of time taken up by the BBQ and interviews I think I did ok :grin:
+I didn't get as much done as I would have liked, but given that I had large chunks of time taken up by the BBQ and interviews I think I did ok :grin:

 ---

 ## Tasks

-#### BBQ and Molkky game
+#### BBQ and Mölkky game

 This was a very successful BBQ; well done to the organisers! :smiley: It was nice to chat with all the mentors, grads etc in a more relaxed environment, especially since there's a lot fo mentors I really don't know at all.
-The molkky game afterwards was also interesting and fun (although not what I was expecting!).
+The mölkky game afterwards was also interesting and fun (although not what I was expecting!).
 Overall it was an enjoyable afternoon :blush:

 #### Game of Life kata